 We can be good and successful only with things, we like and enjoy.
 This is relevant also for meditation.
 Meditation should be enjoyable.
 And should bring satisfaction.
 To feel like a reward.
 Don't push yourself anywhere.
 Of course, in order to have positive results, certain level of repetition and discipline is necessary.
 This is the essence of learning.

 Different people have different ways, how to rewards themselves.
 Some people reward themselves with a glass of good wine, some with cigarettes, or with sex.
 Others see reward in meditation, reading spiritual or motivational book or going to nature.

 Our recommendation is, not to set some special or huge "goals".
-For example, becoming more attractive, powerfull, more spiritual or having special supernatural abilities.
+For example, becoming more attractive, powerful, more spiritual or having special supernatural abilities.

 Meditation is a way, how to be happy.
 And being happy is the reward worthy trying.
 Of course, there are many other benefits, like increasing certain abilities and improving our capacity.
 But these things cannot be achieved by pushing and by force.
 Meditation improve the self-awareness.
-You improve your power of:
+Through the meditation, you can improve your power of:

 Foto © Pavol Malenky I Marion Daghan-Malenky I Daghan-Malenky GmbH I Erfahrungen Espenauer Str.
 10, 34246 Vellmar